TheGreatShan/GPT-Cli/readme.md

 #### Classes

 - answer
-  - Responsibility: Receives and  the answer of GPT-4
+  - Responsibility: Receives the answer of GPT-4
 - history
   - Responsibility: Saves questions and answers in a csv